soobinrho/soobinrho/README.md

 <br>
 <br>

-This is a 2023 [HackMIT](https://hackmit.org/) and [Call for Code](https://developer.ibm.com/callforcode/) project, a map created to help beekeepers save their bees.
+My friends and I wrote this as a 2023 [HackMIT](https://github.com/soobinrho/BeeMovr/blob/main/DEVLOG.md#2023-09-17) project.
+It's a map created to help beekeepers save their bees.
 Special thanks to Keith Robert from The Valley Hive in California, my favorite beekeeper.
 We made a [video](https://youtu.be/Q76m2ZjPfSI?si=i6LwOrUwpu7J6dI7), if you're interested.

 <br>